sstsimulator/sst-docs/docs/cpp/eli/sst_eli_register_subcomponent.md

 **DESCRIPTION** - A description of this subcomponent

-**SUB_COMPONENT_SLOT** - The class/interface the a subcomponent slot must have to use this subcomponent
+**SUB_COMPONENT_SLOT** - The fully qualified class/interface the a subcomponent slot must have to use this subcomponent

 ## Examples